hbctraining/Intro-to-shell-fasrc-flipped/lessons/07_permissions_and_environment_variables.md

 Environment variables are, in short, variables that describe the environment in which programs run, and they are predefined for a given computer or cluster that you are on.
 You can reset them to customize the environment.

-Let's see the full list of environment variables on O2:
+Let's see the full list of environment variables on the FASRC cluster:

 ```bash
 $ env